ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 With the successful establishment of the DTLS channel, the client and the resource server have proven that they can use their respective keying material.
 An access token that is bound to the client's keying material is associated with the channel.
-According to section 5.8.1 of
+According to Section 5.8.1 of
 {{I-D.ietf-ace-oauth-authz}}, there should be only one access token for each client.
 New access tokens issued by the authorization server are supposed to replace previously issued access tokens for the